ibm-cloud-docs/watsonxdata/wxd-dph.md

 **Features of integration**

-   * **Data accessibility** : When watsonx.data integrates with Data Product Hub, the metadata information from watsonx.data is packaged as a Data product by using presto connector for easy sharing among users.
+   * **Accessing datasource** : When watsonx.data integrates with Data Product Hub, the metadata information from watsonx.data is packaged as a Data product by using presto connector for easy sharing among users.
 This integration broadens the accessibility of data source in watsonx.data.
 The data is packaged in a secure manner as it does not involve actual movement of data.

       To access data from watsonx.data, do the following: